-We want to help you brush up on essential health insurance terms so you can enter your company’s enrollment process confidently.
 Here are the most commonly used open enrollment terms and definitions you need to know!

-The company providing the insurance coverage.
+The company providing insurance coverage.

 The amount you pay each year for most eligible medical services or medications before your health insurance begins to contribute to the cost of covered services.

-The date an insurance policy goes into effect and coverage under that plan begins.
+Effective date is the date an insurance policy goes into effect and coverage under that plan begins.